lostatc/skiddie-games/README.md

 that are themed around the hacking scenes found in big Hollywood movies.

 This was a project I undertook a number of years ago to practice Python.
-It's here for your enjoyment, but I probably won't be updating it.
+It's here for posterity; I probably won't be updating it.

 ![GUI Screenshot](images/gui.png)